 That brings us to the next logical question.

 The type of account that you will open is also determined by the purpose of the funds.
-If you are saving for the long-term, choose an account with high yield that is not easily accessible.
-A short term saving will be fine in a regular savings account.
+If you are saving for the long-term, choose an account with a high yield that is not easily accessible.
+A short-term saving will be fine in a regular savings account.

 Avoid putting your money in the stock market, but rather shop around for high-interest rate savings accounts which may not be obtainable in your local bank.

-A sinking fund may not directly increase your total net worth, but it gives you room to do the things you want to without it affecting your nest egg.
-You can go on a vacation, pay for a home, or buy a new car guilt-free.
+With a sinking fund, you can go on a vacation, pay for a home, or buy a new car guilt-free.

 Let’s look at some which will help you live the kind of life you want:

 - For house emergencies: as a homeowner, nothing is more annoying than having your heating system develop a fault.
 Or a leak is springing up somewhere in the plumbing.
 And it sucks, even more, when it happens at an ill-opportune moment; when you are about as liquid as Job’s butler.
-So, what to do when you are hit with an unexpected repair that is not covered by insurance, and you don’t have any readily available cash?
+So, what to do when you are hit with an unexpected repair that is not covered by insurance?
 Raid your emergency savings?
 Pay with plastic and raise your debt profile?
 A house sinking fund will mitigate such (inevitable) situations.
-Start by identifying the likely parts of the house that may need repairs and estimate how long they will currently last before needing attention.
 Emphasis should be on valuable items that are not covered by insurance.
-Then get an estimate for their repairs or replacement.
-With the total, you can then determine how much you can set aside from your paycheck each month which provides a comfortable buffer for when things start to fall apart.

 - For a Wedding: weddings can be expensive.
 Whether you are the one getting married or your best pal from high school.
 That said, it’s no excuse for you to avoid getting hitched.
 You can make it easier for yourself by putting money aside to take care of accommodation, fancy dresses, diamond rings, gifts, and more.